lum8rjack/mssqlcli/README.md

-./mssqlcli -user sa -password "Password123" -host 127.0.0.1 [+] Successfully connect to 127.0.0.1:1433 (database: master) as 'sa' mssqlcli > help currentuser     :       Get the current user isadmin         :       Check if you are running as a sysadmin systemuser      :       Get the system user version         :       Get the version of the database server exit            :       Exit the program mssqlcli > currentuser dbo mssqlcli > isadmin
+./mssqlcli -user sa -password "Password123" -host 127.0.0.1 [+] Successfully connect to 127.0.0.1:1433 (database: master) as 'sa' mssqlcli > help currentuser             :       Get the current user databases               :       List databases impersonate             :       List users you can impersonate isadmin                 :       Check if you are running as a sysadmin linkedservers           :       List linked servers listusers               :       List all users systemuser              :       Get the system user tde                     :       Check if TDE is enabled version                 :       Get the version of the database server disable_xp_cmdshell     :       Disable the xp_cmd_shell stored procedure enable_xp_cmdshell      :       Enable the xp_cmd_shell stored procedure tracelog                :       List all traces exit                    :       Exit the program mssqlcli > currentuser dbo mssqlcli > isadmin